taidaesal/vulkano_tutorial/docs/section_9.md

 #### Vertices

-Like I mentioned in the other section, I've created new vertex types and moved them to `obj_vector`.
+Like I mentioned in the other section, I've created new vertex types and moved them to `obj_loader`.

 For the purpose of this lesson, we'll be using a type named `NormalVertex`.
 This is the same as the `Vertex` type we used in the last lesson, just with a more descriptive name.
 So go through your code and rename instances of `Vertex` with `NormalVertex`.